pittcsc/pittcswiki/docs/setup-dev.md

-# How to contribute!
+# Contributing to the PittCSWiki!

-## If you want to just contribute a guide, add text - it is much easier - [read here](how-to-write-a-good-guide.md)
+There are a few different ways that you can contribute, you can add additional material to an existing guide, create a new guide, or work on dev material!
+We'll walk you through how to do each one below

+## Editing an Existing Guide

+*Insert Step-by-Step instructions for contribution here*

+## Creating a New Guide

+*Insert Step-by-Step instructions for contribution here*

+### Want some help on how to write?
+Look here! - [How to Write a Good Guide](how-to-write-a-good-guide.md)

+## Dev Contribution

+*Insert Step-by-Step instructions for contribution here*

+### Set up development environment

 You only have to do below if you want to add new functionality with Javascript!

-## Set up development environment

-I recommened using VSCode and these extensions https://marketplace.visualstudio.com/items?itemName=jawandarajbir.react-vscode-extension-pack
+We recommened using VSCode and these extensions https://marketplace.visualstudio.com/items?itemName=jawandarajbir.react-vscode-extension-pack

 1. Download Node https://nodejs.org/en/
   - run `node -v` to make sure it installed